 Disruptive Products – a new fad in the tech industry.
-Every incumbent wants to remain current and disruptive or they risk losing their position to budding startups.
+Every incumbent wants to remain current and disruptive or they risk losing their position to the budding startups.
 Most of the top tech talent also wants to work on disruptive technologies, be it crypto or AI or quantum computing, etc. But, what does it take to create a disruptive product?
 Is there a pattern, formula or framework?
-Does it depend on the prowess of your company’s tech and design soldiers or are there other outside forces at play too?
+Does it depend on the prowess of a company’s tech and design soldiers or are there other outside forces at play too?

 In business theory, a disruptive innovation is an innovation that creates a new market and value network and eventually disrupts the existing ones displacing established market-leading firms, products and alliances.Wikipedia

 Theory of disruption